jtrane/jtrane.github.io-old/Social-Science-and-Computer-Science/logic-and-semantics.md

 compositional account of game theory [Hetal3](http://arxiv.org/abs/1604.06061), [HG](http://arxiv.org/abs/1603.04641)

 parametricity explains Noether's theorem in physics [A](http://bentnib.org/conservation-laws.pdf)

+### a somewhat arbitrary list just to indicate that it is likely that much more is possible

 specification languages (model theory) and reasoning (proof theory)